apohllo/computational-linguistics/1-language-modeling.md

 1. A **Recurrent Neural Network (RNN)** variant (e.g., LSTM, GRU)
 2. A **Transformer-based model**

+Both models have to be trained for the causal language modeling task (prediction of the next token).

-Optionally, students may explore or experiment with a **“Baby Dragon Hatchling GPU model”** ([BDH-GPU](https://github.com/pathwaycom/bdh)) — a very recent model designed to resamble the organization of human brain [paper](https://arxiv.org/abs/2509.26507).
+Optionally, students may explore or experiment with a **“Baby Dragon Hatchling GPU model”** ([BDH-GPU](https://github.com/pathwaycom/bdh)) - a very recent model designed to resamble the organization of human brain.

 ---